Egypt

 Orientation

 No in-person Pre-Departure Orientation (PDO).
-However, the Fulbright Commission in Egypt will schedule a Virtual Pre-Departure Orientation (VPDO).
-Grantees will also receive pre-departure material prior to arrival.
+However, the Fulbright Commission in Egypt conducts a Virtual Pre-Departure Orientation (VPDO), and grantees also receive pre-departure material prior to arrival.

-The VPDO is held for Fulbright grantees prior to their arrival in Egypt.
-An in-country orientation is also held at the beginning of the academic year in Egypt.
+Additionally, an in-country orientation is held at the beginning of the academic year in Egypt.
+The Fulbright Commission in Egypt is committed to the safety and security of all grantees, so the orientation will include a security briefing.
+The orientations will also include information about living in Cairo, dependent support, program requirements, and the higher education system in Egypt.
 All grantees are required to attend these orientations.
-The Fulbright Commission in Egypt is committed to the safety and security of all grantees and the orientation will include a security briefing.
-The orientations will also include information about living and working in Cairo, dependent support, program requirements, and the higher education system in Egypt.
-All grantees are required to attend.

 Candidate Profile